MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/single-server.md

 ## Updating single-node clusters

-To install updates for Azure Stack HCI, version 21H2 use Windows Admin Center (Server Manager > Updates), PowerShell, or connect via Remote Desktop and use Server Configuration tool (SConfig).
+To install updates for Azure Stack HCI, version 21H2 use Windows Admin Center (Server Manager > Updates), [PowerShell](../manage/update-cluster.md#update-a-cluster-using-powershell), or connect via Remote Desktop and use [Server Configuration tool (SConfig)](../manage/update-cluster.md#perform-a-manual-feature-update-of-a-failover-cluster-using-sconfig).

-To install updates for Azure Stack HCI, version 22H2 use Cluster Manager > Updates.
+To install updates for Azure Stack HCI, version 22H2 use Windows Admin Center (Cluster Manager > Updates).
 Cluster Aware Updating (CAU) is supported beginning with this version.
+To use PowerShell or connect via Remote Desktop and use Server Configuration Tool (SConfig), see [Update Azure Stack HCI clusters](../manage/update-cluster.md).

 For solution updates (such as driver and firmware updates), see your solution vendor.